Resources for Teachers and Youth Group Leaders

-- Safety Overview – Explain rocketry safety issues to your parents or principal with our two page guide.
-(PDF)
+- Safety Overview—Explain rocketry safety issues to parents or principal with this two-page guide.

-- NAR Model Rocket Safety Code – The official code of rocket safety, used as reference by the National Fire Protection Association, in a PDF form for easy printing.
-(PDF)
+- NAR Model Rocket Safety Code—The official code of rocket safety, used as reference by the National Fire Protection Association, in a PDF form for easy printing.

-- Scout/Youth Group Guide – Flying rockets as a class activity?
-You can’t be without these hints and checklists to make your launch a success.
-(PDF)
+- Scout/Youth Group Guide—Flying rockets as a class activity?
+To make your launch a success, you can’t be without these hints and checklists.

-- Science Fair Guide – Help your students prepare for a science fair with our five page manual, containing tips for organizing a project, presentation ideas and suggested projects.
-(PDF)
+- Science Fair Guide—Help students prepare for a science fair with this five-page manual; containing tips for organizing a project, presentation ideas, and suggested projects.

-- Paper Tiger Rocket Plans – Need a low cost rocket your students can build?
-Try our a proven design originated by a middle school teacher.
-(GIF)
+- Paper Tiger Rocket Plans—Need a low cost rocket students can build?
+Try a proven design originated by a middle school teacher.

-- Ultra Low Cost Launch System – Got rockets but need a low cost launch system?
+- Low Cost Launch System—Got rockets but need a low cost launch system?
 Ted Mahler’s set of plans and instructions can put a fully functional launcher in each student’s hands for about $5.
-(HTML)

-- Girl Scout Patch Program -Brownies to cadettes can earn a patch in Rocket Science 101.
+- Girl Scout Patch Program—Brownies to caddettes can earn a patch in Rocket Science 101.

 NAR Kids Fun Pages